camilababo/Exploring-Task-Automation/README.md

 ## Features

-The example scripts present in this repository automate simple tasks such as:

-- yam yam
+This repository contains different projects created to automate repetitive tasks through automation, featuring:

+- [Small_Tasks](Small_Tasks): Automates simple tasks such as file conversion;
+- [ImageJ](ImageJ): Runs automatic image analysis, such as, pre-processing images to their max intensity and cell counting based on threshold, on ImageJ using its macro language;
+- [Web_Scrapping](Web_Scrapping): Compiles data from a spotahome's rental website to extract properties' details.